 - Technology consulting: neural versus statistical machine translation systems, cloud-based versus local machine translation systems

-- Optimisation of your machine-translated output
+- Optimisation of your machine-generated output

-- Optimisation and integration of terminology databases / glossaries and translation memories
+- Optimisation and integration of terminology databases/glossaries and translation memories

 Content Management and Translation Management

 Machine translation – yes or no?
 A strategic question